unbxd/search-JS-library/docs/configurations/VariantsConfig.md

 ### Scenarios
 {: .no_toc }
-1. true - variants will be displayed on the website
+1.  `true` : variants will be displayed on the website
-2. false - the variants feature will be disabled
+2.  `false` : variants feature will be disabled

 ---